SecUSo/privacy-friendly-food-tracker/README.md

-## Example for a Privacy Friendly App
+## Privacy Friendly App Example

-This application contains the most basic design of a Privacy Friendly App without any other functionality.
-It includes a Navigation Drawer, the other menu type is included as well but commented out.
+This application contains the basic design of a Privacy Friendly App without any other functionality.
+It includes a Navigation Drawer, examples for buttons, a help page and the about page.
+It further shows an example of the main menu for a Privacy Friendly Game App.

 ## Motivation

 This application has been developed to be used as a basis for a Privacy Friendly App.

-## Installation

-Android Studio is required if further development is intended.
+Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
+Further information can be found on secuso.org/pfa

+## Download and more Information

+Further development requires Android Studio, we recommend to use at least version 2.1.2

-## API Reference
+### API Reference

-Mininum SDK: 14
+Mininum SDK: 17
 Target SDK: 23

 ## License

 Privacy Friendly App example is licensed under the GPLv3.
-The icons used in the nagivation drawer are licensed under the CC BY 2.5 (http://creativecommons.org/licenses/by/2.5/)
+The icons used in the nagivation drawer are licensed under the CC BY 2.5 (http://creativecommons.org/licenses/by/2.5/).

+## Contributors

+Github-Users:
+Yonjuni
+Kamuno